benessilfie/Kenya-LP-Clone-Build/README.md

 # Landing Page Clone Project

-This project is a Landing clone Page of Ken
+This project is a Landing clone Page of Keny

 ## Art